 Dr Joseph Britto

 Dr Joseph Britto studied English Literature and Education at what is now St Mary’s University and obtained his doctorate in Education at the University of Sheffield in 2007.
 He has taught in the secondary and primary sectors in Gibraltar and was appointed Director of Education in 2012.
 From 2016 to 2018 he was seconded and temporarily promoted to the post of Senior Administrator in the Office of the Chief Secretary to support and assist in matters pertaining to the day-to-day running of the Civil Service, Agencies, Authorities and government-owned companies.
-Following his retirement in 2018, he was engaged by the Chief Secretary’s Office in an advisory capacity, chiefly on Special Projects relating to development and Service improvement.
-He also sits as a member of the Law Commission, currently tasked with reviewing Gibraltar’s criminal sentencing law, and is a member of the Drugs Advisory Council.
+Following his retirement from Government service in 2018, he was engaged by the Chief Secretary’s Office in an advisory capacity, chiefly on Special Projects relating to development and Service improvement (2018-2020).

 Mr Christian Camilleri

-As International and Student Experience Manager, Christian is responsible for the management and leadership of the Student Experience Office and ensuring an effective, efficient and high quality professional service which supports the University’s teaching activities and the student experience.
-On the International front, Christian is responsible for international student recruitment and leading on the University’s internationalisation strategy.
+Christian is responsible for the management of the Student Experience Office and ensuring an effective, efficient and high-quality professional service which supports the University’s teaching activities and the student experience.
+Christian is also responsible for international and domestic student recruitment and leading on the University’s recruitment strategy together with the Marketing and Communications Manager.

 Mr Frank Carreras